Kevin Trudeau fans still pony up millions to support pitchman convicted of fraud

 The FTC — owed $37 million — is investigating whether Kevin Trudeau is hiding millions.
 His fan club raised $3 million from people who admire his teachings.

-After decades of litigation over his claims of miracle schemes to lose weight or gain wealth— and more than eight years in federal prison — TV pitchman Kevin Trudeau still has fans willing to give him millions of dollars.
+After decades of litigation over his fraudulent claims of miracle schemes to lose weight or gain wealth — and more than eight years in federal prison — TV pitchman Kevin Trudeau still has fans willing to give him millions of dollars.

-The Kevin Trudeau Fan Club, founded by devoted followers to route money onto Trudeau’s commissary account while he was serving a federal prison sentence for making fraudulent claims in infomercials, has raised approximately $3 million, according to testimony this week at hearings aimed at learning whether Trudeau is hiding still more millions he could be using to pay off a $37 million fine levied by the Federal Trade Commission more than a decade ago.
+The Kevin Trudeau Fan Club, founded by followers to route money to Trudeau’s commissary account while he was serving a federal prison sentence for making fraudulent claims in infomercials, has raised about $3 million, according to testimony this week at hearings aimed at learning whether Trudeau is hiding still more millions that he could tap to pay off a $37 million fine levied by the Federal Trade Commission more than a decade ago.

-Testifying by remote video from her home in Texas on Wednesday, fan club co-owner and retired schoolteacher Tonya Canada testified she collects $5,000 per month to manage the club, with the proceeds doled out to Trudeau upon request.
+Testifying by remote video from her home in Texas on Wednesday, fan club co-owner Tonya Canada, a retired teacher, testified that she collects $5,000 a month to manage the club, with the proceeds doled out to Trudeau upon request.

 Trudeau “has, probably millions, hundreds of thousands of fans around the world who love his teachings,” Canada said.

-Of the $3 million raised, only a little more than $1 million has gone to pay the FTC, commission lawyer Jonathan Cohen noted, while Trudeau has directed Canada to make $7,500 payments to “volunteers” who help maintain his website and also to a woman Cohen identified as Trudeau’s girlfriend.
+Of the $3 million raised, only a little more than $1 million has gone to pay the FTC, commission lawyer Jonathan Cohen said, while Trudeau has directed Canada to make $7,500 payments to “volunteers” who help maintain his website and to a woman Cohen identified as Trudeau’s girlfriend.

+The club counted several donors who had made multiple five-figure gifts, according to Cohen.

-“It’s true you did nothing at all to … determine the source of those funds,” Cohen asked.
+“It’s true you did nothing at all to … determine the source of those funds,” Cohen asked Canada.

 “Right,” Canada said.
 “We just accepted the contributions.”

-The hearings this week are a continuation of court proceedings that were interrupted in 2014 by Trudeau’s prison sentence in a separate case for violating terms of a 2003 settlement with the FTC over bogus claims made in his best-selling diet book “Weight Loss Secrets ‘They’ Don’t Want You To Know.”
+The hearings are a continuation of court proceedings that were interrupted in 2014 by Trudeau’s prison sentence in a separate case for violating terms of a 2003 settlement with the FTC over bogus claims in his best-selling diet book “Weight Loss Secrets ‘They’ Don’t Want You To Know.”

+On Tuesday, a forensic investigator hired by Trudeau detailed an investigation that cost more than $200,000 to Trudeau’s bank accounts and corporations.

 “Did you look under [Trudeau’s] bed?” during a search of Trudeau’s home, Cohen asked Kroll forensic investigator Ryan Pisarek, who said his investigators had looked for hollow walls and hidden safes.

-At the close of the hearing Wednesday, Judge Robert Gettleman appearing weary after nearly two decades of litigation in Trudeau’s case, snapped at Trudeau’s lawyer, Giel Stein, when Stein complained the FTC was drawing out the process.
+At the close of the hearing Wednesday, U.S. District Judge Robert Gettleman, appearing weary over the nearly two decades of litigation in Trudeau’s case, snapped at Trudeau’s lawyer, Giel Stein, when Stein complained the FTC was drawing out the process.

 “Let’s go back to the source,” Gettleman said.
 “It was caused by [Trudeau’s] continued contemptuous conduct in this court.
 I don’t know how many times I’ve held him in contempt.
 He went to jail for it.
 Don’t blame the FTC.”

-Trudeau is set to be the featured speaker at a Boston event hosted by Global Information Network, the company he founded but that was later purchased by associates, and which now counts him as a salaried employee — eligible for bonuses if the business is successful, Stein told the judge, who had previously approved Trudeau’s out-of-state trip.
+Trudeau is set to be the featured speaker at a Boston event hosted by Global Information Network, the company he founded that was later purchased by associates and which now counts him as a salaried employee — eligible for bonuses if the business is successful, Stein told the judge, who previously approved Trudeau’s out-of-state trip.

 “The sad fact about all this is, had he been hard at work, Mr. Trudeau could have been doing what he does best,” Stein said.
 “He would have been able to pay off whatever was owed in a matter of a year or a year and a half.”